stat88/stat88.github.io/index.md

 {: .warning }
 ⚠️ This content is archived as of March 2026 and is retained exclusively for reference.
-[Find current offerings.](https://data8.org/)

 # Data 88S: Probability and Mathematical Statistics for Data Science
 UC Berkeley, Spring 2025